 In all honesty there isn’t a whole lot to do in Karlovy Vary, aside from strolling along and taking in the surroundings – something that is not necessarily a bad thing.
 Whilst you are here, why not do as the locals do?
 Buy a sipping cup and take a walk around the main colonnade.
 You can fill the sipping cup up for free at the spa points, although don’t drink too much, as excess amounts have reportedly led to gastric problems.

 Glasswork Moser, Karlovy Vary, Kpt.
 Jaroše 19, www.moser-glass.com.
-The exhibition includes historic displays, glass-making tools, medals, decorations, as well as historical documents, photographs, design samples and catalogues of historical advertising materials.
+The exhibition includes historical displays, glass-making tools, medals, decorations, historical documents, photographs, design samples and catalogues of historical advertising materials.
 Another part of the museum is dedicated to the sovereigns and celebrities for whom Moser has provided its wares.
 Very impressive and an excellent idea to keep warm during a winter trip.
 Museum open Mon – Fri 8:00 – 17:30, Sat 9:00 – 15:00.
-50 CZK entrance to glassworks, entrance to museum is free.
+50 CZK entrance to glassworks, entrance to the museum is free.

 Grandhotel Pupp.
 The very beautiful Grandhotel Pupp is definitely worth a visit.
 The hotel is not very far from the theatre building, situated on Mírové Square in Karlovy Vary.
-Since being built in 1895 it has been reconstructed and, when the owners executed the principal unification of the buildings, arranged to provide comfort and luxury for its guests.
-The hotel also hosts the stars of the Karlovy Vary Film Festival and played a large role in the James Bond film “Casino Royale”. www.pupp.cz
+Since being built in 1895, it has been reconstructed and, when the owners executed the principal unification of the buildings, arranged to provide comfort and luxury for its guests.
+The hotel also hosted the Karlovy Vary Film Festival stars and played a large role in the James Bond film “Casino Royale”. www.pupp.cz

 Chateau Hill – has been developed and integrated with the building complex of Chateau Bath.
 The structure was designed by architect Ohmann.
 The building’s architecture is influenced by Eclecticism with numerous Art Nouveau elements and ornaments.

 Karlovy Vary Museum – This museum was first opened more than 150 years ago, in 1853.
-It has a huge amount of artifacts relating to the history of the region, both in terms of the environment surrounding the city and the people that lived there.
+It has a huge amount of artefacts relating to the history of the region, both in terms of the environment surrounding the city and the people that lived there.
 Aside from the regular displays, there are also exhibitions organized every year on a temporary basis.
-Open: 9am-noon, 1pm-5pm on Wednesday to Sunday.
+Open 9 am-noon, 1 pm-5 pm on Wednesday to Sunday.

 Mill Colonnade – This building was constructed in 1871-72 by Josef Zitek, who also built the famous National Theatre in Prague.
-The architecture is absolutely amazing and lovers of the Neo Renaissance period will love the whole place.
-Of particular note are the 124 columns found inside the building, as well as the five different springs and the 12 statues.
+The architecture is absolutely amazing, and lovers of the Neo-Renaissance period will love the whole place.
+Of particular note are the 124 columns found inside the building and the five different springs, and the 12 statues.

 Church of St. Peter and St. Paul – The five gilded domes of this church are majestic to see and were built in 1893-97 – along with the rest of the church – by G. Wiedermann.
 It is one of the world’s largest Russian Orthodox churches and was built specifically for the Russian aristocracy, who often visited Karlovy Vary in the 19th century.
 Open: 10am-5pm daily.

-Church of St. Mary Magdalene – Often seen as one of the best examples of the Baroque style in the whole of Bohemia, this 16th century church is packed full of interesting and wonderful items and artifacts, such as the image on the high altar of Mary Magdalene herself and the sculptures created by Jakob Eberle of St. Augustine, St. Peter, St. Paul and St. Jerome.
-Also of particular note are the fascinating side rooms and side altars in the church, as well as the galleries and the dome.
+Church of St. Mary Magdalene – Often seen as one of the best examples of the Baroque style in the whole of Bohemia, this 16th-century church is packed full of interesting and wonderful items and artefacts, such as the image on the high altar of Mary Magdalene herself and the sculptures created by Jakob Eberle of St. Augustine, St. Peter, St. Paul and St. Jerome.
+Also of particular note are the fascinating side rooms and side altars in the church and the galleries, and the dome.